flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 The dealing process is straightforward and strictly governed by these rules, and players are not involved in or able to influence the dealing process.

+Question: If the total points in the Banker's hand are 0, can a third card be drawn?
+Answer: There are drawing rules, but it depends on the Player's hand to determine if a third card can be drawn.
+For a total of 0, 1, or 2 from the initial two cards, the Banker draws a third card unless the Player has a natural.

+Question: If the total points in the Banker's hand are 1, can a third card be drawn?
+Answer: There are drawing rules, but it depends on the Player's hand to determine if a third card can be drawn.
+For a total of 0, 1, or 2 from the initial two cards, the Banker draws a third card unless the Player has a natural.

+Question: If the total points in the Banker's hand are 2, can a third card be drawn?
+Answer: There are drawing rules, but it depends on the Player's hand to determine if a third card can be drawn.
+For a total of 0, 1, or 2 from the initial two cards, the Banker draws a third card unless the Player has a natural.

+Question: If the total points in the Banker's hand are 3, can a third card be drawn?
+Answer: There are drawing rules, but it depends on the Player's hand to determine if a third card can be drawn.
+For a total of 3 from the initial two cards, the Banker draws a third card unless the Player's third card is an 8.

+Question: If the total points in the Banker's hand are 4, can a third card be drawn?
+Answer: There are drawing rules, but it depends on the Player's hand to determine if a third card can be drawn.
+For a total of 4 from the initial two cards, the Banker draws a third card unless the Player's third card is a 2 to 7.

+Question: If the total points in the Banker's hand are 5, can a third card be drawn?
+Answer: There are drawing rules, but it depends on the Player's hand to determine if a third card can be drawn.
+For a total of 5 from the initial two cards, the Banker draws a third card unless the Player's third card is a 4 to 7.

+Question: If the total points in the Banker's hand are 6, can a third card be drawn?
+Answer: There are drawing rules, but it depends on the Player's hand to determine if a third card can be drawn.
+For a total of 6 from the initial two cards, the Banker draws a third card unless the Player's third card is a 6 or 7.

+Question: If the total points in the Banker's hand are 7, can a third card be drawn?
+Answer: There are drawing rules, For a total of 7 from the initial two cards, the Banker does not draw a third card.

+Question: If the total points in the Banker's hand are 8, can a third card be drawn?
+Answer: For a total of 8 or 9 (a natural), the Banker does not draw a third card.

+Question: If the total points in the Banker's hand are 9, can a third card be drawn?
+Answer: For a total of 8 or 9 (a natural), the Banker does not draw a third card.

 Question: In baccarat, when does the banker draw a third card if the player has received a third card?
 Answer: In baccarat, the banker will draw a third card under the following conditions: